SarahDeLongteacher/website/index.md

 Hello.

-Exploring the impact understanding our nervous systems can have on the stories we tell about ourselves & our universe.
-(Cognitive neuroscience + humanities)
+Exploring the impact understanding our nervous systems can have on the stories we tell about ourselves & our place in the stars (cognitive neuroscience + humanities).

 Learning Python.